symfony-cmf/create-bundle/README.md

 Developing hallo editor
 ========================

 You can develop the hallo editor inside the Create bundle.
+By default, a minimized version of hallo that is bundled with create is used.
+To develop the actual code, you'll need to checkout the full hallo repository first.
+You can do this by running the following commenad from the command line:
+``app/console cmf:create:init-hallo-devel``
-If you set the ``symfony_cmf_create: use_coffee`` option to true, it will include the coffee script files with assetic, rather than the precompiled javascript.
+Then, set the ``symfony_cmf_create: use_coffee`` option to true, it will include the coffee script files from ``Resources/public/vendor/hallo/src`` with assetic, rather than the precompiled javascript from ``Resources/public/vendor/create/deps/hallo-min.js`.
 This also means that if you have a mapping for coffeescript in your assetic configuration, you need to have the coffee compiler set up correctly.
 In the sandbox we did a little hack to not trigger coffee script compiling.
 In